 Due to all these issues I decided that, even if no one reads them, I wanted to have a place to put my views on these movies that I love, or that someone else may love.
 To that end I asked my boyfriend to set up a website for me where I could write to my heart’s content.
 And with my brother’s valuable input “The Silver Scream” was born.
-In addition to reviews I wanted to add the ability for you to rate movies yourself and/or give a comment on them should you desire to.
-But you are in no way obligated.

 Also, I wanted to add a section for lists, essays or other cool stuff that may be of interest.
-For example if you are a fan of movies with giant monsters, or movies with aliens in them and you want to know what’s out there.
+For example, if you are a fan of movies with giant monsters, or movies with aliens in them and you want to know what’s out there.
 Maybe you need to know how to survive a horror movie.
 I will be adding essays and lists of information that I have either put together myself or have culled from the vast reaches of the internet.

 Spotlights is a newer idea.
 It is a section that has very brief bios of some of my favorite actors from science fiction and horror.
 Like all the other sections of the website more will be added from time to time.